hasura/graphql-engine/CONTRIBUTING.md

 - Fix errors in existing learn tutorials

-- Add new tutorials (please reach out to us if you have ideas to avoid duplicate word)
+- Add new tutorials (please reach out to us if you have ideas to avoid duplicate wordings)

 The README of the learn repository can be found [here](https://github.com/hasura/learn-graphql).